 Members can buy an optional temporary annuity (additional monthly payment) to increase their monthly income until age 65 or death, whichever comes first.
-If members do buy a temporary annuity, their basic lifetime pension income after age 65 will be lower than it would be if they did not buy the annuity.
+If members do buy a temporary annuity, their basic lifetime pension income after age 65 will be lower than if they had not bought the annuity.
 Members who retire at an earlier age will pay a higher amount for the temporary annuity through a larger reduction to their pension after age 65.

 In 2019, the board created a new half temporary annuity option.
-Members may choose this option because the temporary monthly payments are half of the full temporary annuity payments, meaning they will incur a smaller decrease in their lifetime pension income.
-This option is based on half of the maximum old age security pension and is payable to age 65 or death.
+Members may choose this option because the temporary monthly payments are half the full temporary annuity payments, meaning they will incur a smaller decrease in their lifetime pension income.
+This option is based on half the maximum old age security pension and is payable to age 65 or death.